flemm0/PM_566/02-assignment/README.md

 The variables appear to be stored in the correct data type.

-Take closer look at key variables and calculate initial summary statistics.
+Take closer look at key variables (fev, smoke and gas exposure, pm 2.5, and bmi) and calculate initial summary statistics.

-The key variables are fev, smoke and gas exposure, pm 2.5, and bmi.

 According to this article from NCBI:
  <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2643211/>